BazzaCuda/MinimalistMediaPlayerX/README.md

-`Q`                     | play the previous media file in the [Q]ueue/playlist `R`                     | [R]ename the current media file `S`                     | re[S]tart the current media file from the beginning, aka [S]tartover `T`                     | Tabbing.
-See below.
-`U`                     | [U]nzoom, i.e. re-fit the video to the window `V`                     | maximize / restore [V]iew
-`W` or `Numpad ENTER`   | [W]atch the next video in the list (or play the next audio) `X`                     | e[X]it the application
+`Q`                     | play the previous media file in the [Q]ueue/playlist `R`                     | [R]ename the current media file `S`                     | re[S]tart the current media file from the beginning, aka [S]tartover `T`                     | Tab through the media file.
+See below in Category section `U`                     | [U]nzoom, i.e. re-fit the video to the window `V`                     | maximize / restore [V]iew `W` or `Numpad ENTER`   | [W]atch the next video in the list (or play the next audio) `X`                     | e[X]it the application
-`Y`                     | Display all MPV settings (in development) `Z` or `END`            | play the last media file in the playlist (A/HOME plays the first) `BACKSPACE`             | reset zoom, pan, rotation, speed, brightness, contrast, gamma and saturation to normal `1`                     | reset the playback speed to normal, i.e. [1]00% `2`                     | reset panning to normal
+`Y`                     | Display all MPV settings (in development) `Z` or `END`            | play the last media file in the playlist (A/HOME plays the first) `1`                     | reset the playback speed to normal, i.e. [1]00% `2`                     | reset panning to normal
 `3`                     | reset brightness to normal